-This report records a Habitats Regulations Assessment (HRA) screening of the development of the South Cambridgeshire Local Plan.
-This report follows on from a HRA Screening Report of the Local Plan Issues and Options Report which was published in 2012 and presents the findings of a screening assessment of a draft version of the Local Plan which was undertaken in May 2013.
+This report records a Habitats Regulations Assessment (HRA) screening of the development of the South Cambridgeshire Local Plan Submission version.

+This report follows on from a HRA Screening Report of the Submission Draft Local Plan which was issued for consultation alongside the Submission Draft Local Plan undertaken in May 2013, and a subsequent rescreening of proposed changes in February 2014.